dgochenour/dds_pro_labs_cpp11/README.md

   - Note any possible Syncopation and discuss that.

-## Lab 5.
-Keys and defining constants in the IDL.
+## Lab xx Keys and defining constants in the IDL.

   - Update IDL to add //@key and set unique key value per student
   - Also, add a constant string to the IDL for topic name and make changes in pub & sub to use this string.
   - Restart pubs and subs and discuss output.

-## Lab 6.
-Ownership and fail rollover.
+## Lab xx Ownership and fail rollover.

   - In QoS XML, set EXCLUSIVE_OWNERSHIP_QOS on both Reader and writer.
   - Set Strength to unique value for each student. (assuming unique key values from last lab)